basmalaazab/DocLens/README.md

 - Footnote
 - Formula

+The detected regions are classified according to their content type and can be incorporated into the RAG workflow.

 ---

-## 14. OCR
+# 15. OCR

-OCR is applied to text-like detected regions.
+Text-like regions detected by the layout model can be processed using OCR.

-The system uses:
+The project uses:

 ```text
 Tesseract OCR
 ```

-The OCR process extracts text from detected regions such as:
+OCR is applied to text-oriented regions such as:

 - Text
 - Title